AI Use Cases/Software

 Is our Product Management data kept secure during this process?

 Yes.
-All data processing occurs within SOC 2 Type II compliant infrastructure with zero retention of inputs to language models.
+All data processing occurs inside your own environment with zero retention of inputs to AI models.
 Sensitive information - API keys, internal infrastructure details, PII - is automatically stripped before model processing.
-The system adheres to GDPR and CCPA requirements by design: no customer data is stored in model training, and all processing logs are encrypted and auditable.
+The system is built to fit your GDPR and CCPA obligations: no customer data is stored in model training, and all processing logs are encrypted and auditable.
 Your Jira, GitHub, and Datadog credentials are stored in encrypted vaults and never exposed to external services.
 Compliance gates can be customized to flag breaking changes or security-sensitive updates for human review before publication.

 What is the timeframe to deploy AI automated release notes?

-Typical deployment takes 10-14 weeks: weeks 1-2 cover API integration setup (Jira, GitHub, Datadog connectors), weeks 3-5 involve training the model on your historical release notes and establishing review workflows, weeks 6-8 are pilot testing with your product and engineering teams, and weeks 9-14 cover full rollout and optimization.
-Most SaaS clients see measurable results - reduced documentation time and faster GTM communication - within 60 days of go-live.
+Plan for a working system inside the first 100 days: weeks 1-2 cover API integration setup (Jira, GitHub, Datadog connectors), weeks 3-5 involve training the model on your historical release notes and establishing review workflows, weeks 6-8 are pilot testing with your product and engineering teams, and weeks 9-14 cover full rollout and optimization.
+A rollout like this is scoped to show measurable results - reduced documentation time and faster GTM communication - within 60 days of go-live.
 By month 4, the system has processed 2-3 full release cycles and learned your team's preferences, further reducing review overhead.

-What are the key benefits of using AI-powered automated release notes?
+What are the key benefits of using automated release notes?

 Key benefits include: 1) Eliminating manual aggregation and rewriting by automatically categorizing changes from Jira, GitHub, and Datadog; 2) Generating multiple versions (technical, GTM, customer-facing) from a single data source; 3) Learning from historical release notes and team feedback to improve accuracy and tone over time; and 4) Integrating directly into the CI/CD pipeline to have release notes ready before GTM communication windows close.